jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

             <activiti:field name="script">
             ...

-Listing 32: Declaring the custom task listener within the process

 Now the process will send an email to a third-party reviewer if an email address is specified, the third-party reviewer can click on the appropriate outcome link which will trigger a web script causing the